ogunlao/ogunlao.github.io/index.md

 ### Latest News

 - 24 Apr 2021: New blog post on [Consider using UAR instead of Accuracy for Classification tasks](https://ogunlao.github.io/blog/2021/04/24/consider_uar_accuracy.html)
-- 15 Apr 2021: I will be [volunteering at the International Conference for Learning and Representations, 2021](https://iclr.cc/Conferences/2021/Volunteers)
+- 15 Apr 2021: I will be [volunteering](https://iclr.cc/Conferences/2021/Volunteers) at the International Conference for Learning and Representations, ICLR 2021
 - 01 Mar 2021: I started a Machine Learning Research Internship with [ubenwa.ai](http://ubenwa.ai/).
 I will be working on predicting infant asphyxia through machine learning.
-- 26 Feb 2021: I participated in the [Google hash code 2021](https://hashcodejudge.withgoogle.com/) online competition, our team, Team OKAY was ranked amomg the top 25 percent on the leaderboard.
+- 26 Feb 2021: I participated in the qualifying rounds of [Google Hash Code 2021](https://hashcodejudge.withgoogle.com/) online competition, our team, Team OKAY was ranked amomg the top 25 percent on the leaderboard.
 - 26 Jan 2021: New blog post on [How to create a speech dataset for ASR, TTS, and other speech tasks](https://ogunlao.github.io/blog/2021/01/26/how-to-create-speech-dataset.html) targetted at the speech processing community
 - 01 Dec 2020: I will be a teaching assistant for the [African Masters in Machine Intelligence programme](https://aimsammi.org/) at AIMS Senegal
 - 01 Sep 2020: Finished cousework for my masters programme at AIMS AMMI.
 Currently looking for internship postions in Natural Language Processing or Speech Recognition